-Arcata House Partnership (AHP) is committed to serving the needlest of our community.
+Arcata House Partnership (AHP) is committed to serving the neediest of our community.
 For over 30 years we have been providing shelter, housing and support services to people who are homeless or at risk of becoming homeless.
-AHP is committed to continue providing permanent housing for people in Humboldt County through our Homekey 2 project.
-This 60-unit project has 40 units set aside for people who are chronically homeless and 20 units for people who are homeless or at risk of becoming homeless.
-People for the chronic units are prioritized through the Coordinated Entry System.
+AHP is committed to continue providing permanent housing for people in Humboldt County through our Homekey 1 project.
+The project, Ke-Mey-Ek' Place, meaning "I am home" in the Yurok language, has 18-units.
+Of those 18 units, 1 is for a live-in Property Manager, 4 units are set aside for the homeless Native American population and 13 units for people who are experiencing homelessness or at risk of experiencing homeless.
+Though it is not required, AHP chooses to use the Coordinated Entry System for tenant referrals for this Homekey project.
 People referred through this process are the most vulnerable in our county.
-Their high needs and vulnerability will require substantial supportive services to assist them as they transition from being homeless to being housed.
-Staff at this program will work to assist people to connect to services, make referrals, and provide access to the basic essentials.
+Their high needs will require substantial supportive services to assist them as they transition from being homeless to being housed.
+Staff at this program work to assist people to connect to services, make referrals, and provide access to the basic essentials.
 This program will allow AHP to continue to address immediate homelessness challenges.
-At the project known as The Grove, we take a multi-faceted approach to helping those who are newly housed.
+At Ke-Mey-Ek' Place, we take a multi-faceted approach to helping those who are housed there.
 Each person is unique and faces individual challenges that require person-centered solutions.
 We connect each family or individual with resources to help address their situation.
 Our partnerships with other providers allow AHP staff to work together to ensure positive outcomes for those we serve.

-Living at The Grove means that people have a permanent home.
-An apartment that is furnished and 24-hour staff support to ensure that the tenants are safe, the project is safe, and that people are working on getting and retaining housing.
+Living at Ke-Mey-Ek' Place means that people have a permanent home.
+An apartment that is furnished and on-site staff support to ensure that the tenants are safe, the project is safe, and that people are working on getting and retaining housing.

-The Authorized Representative for Arcata House Partnership is:

-Dr. Darlene Spoor, Executive Director

-Arcata House Partnership, 1005 Eleventh St, Arcata, CA 95521 707-822-4528
+The Authorized Representative for Arcata House Partnership is:Dr. Darlene Spoor, Executive DirectorArcata House Partnership, 1005 Eleventh St, Arcata, CA 95521707-822-4528